Shop by Room Whole Home More About Interior Medicine

 Hi!
 I’m Dr. Meg Christensen.
 I founded Interior Medicine in 2021.
 My mission is to help prevent disease by promoting healthier home environments.

-I am a licensed, board-certified Naturopathic Physician, am WELL AP credentialed, have a Healthier Materials and Sustainable Buildings certificate, and a Bachelor’s Degree in Biochemistry and Biophysics.
+I am a licensed, board-certified Naturopathic Physician, have been WELL AP credentialed, hold a Healthier Materials and Sustainable Buildings certificate, and a Bachelor’s Degree in Biochemistry and Biophysics.

-I’m as serious about humor, self-grace, and perspective as I am about non-toxic materials, research, and transparency.
+I’m as serious about humor, balance, and perspective as I am about non-toxic materials, research, and transparency.

 My Story

-While in my last quarter of undergrad, I learned in an environmental medicine class about pet birds dying when people cooked with non-stick Teflon pans.
-Teflon is made of PFAS, and when PFAS were released into the air, the birds died.
-It was thought, even back then (!), that PFAS may also be carcinogenic to humans (which of course, now we know they are).
+While in my last term of undergrad, I learned in an environmental medicine class about pet birds dying when people cooked with non-stick Teflon pans.
+Teflon is made of PFAS, and when PFAS were released into the air, the birds inhaled them and died early.
+It was thought, even back then in 2007 (!), that PFAS may also be carcinogenic to humans (which of course, now we know they are).
 Just after graduating, while shopping for groceries one evening, I saw a non-stick Teflon pan with a pink Breast Cancer Awareness sticker on it, the pan company promising to donate some amount of the cost to cancer research.
 I was shocked, and did the stop - head tilt - brow furrow sequence.
-In that moment, I learned most companies don’t consider our health when they make products, and that some may even deliberately mislead customers into thinking their products are healthy (also called healthwashing.)
-I didn’t know what to do with this at the time, but the memory was officially crystallized in my mind.
+That was when I understood that most companies don’t consider our health when they make products, and that some deliberately mislead customers into thinking their products are healthier than they are.
+I didn’t know what to do with this new information in the moment, but it felt like a bookmarked memory I’d eventually figure out.

 At that same time, I was studying for the MCAT and working as a clinical research coordinator at the hospital.
-After a short conversation with an elderly patient recovering from a stroke in the ICU (he was widowed and mostly ate Hungry-Man frozen meals) my boss prescribed Plavix, a blood thinning medication.
-Which is good!
-But for weeks afterward, I couldn’t stop thinking about the patient’s loneliness and his Hungry-Mans, both of which are stroke risk factors.
-This was the first time I saw the boundary between hospital and home blurring, and thinking that medicine should be a part of both places.
-I thought that drugs just weren’t enough.
-This was the most definitive experience that changed my mind about naturopathic medicine (and I also learned that Naturopathic Doctors were licensed and board-certified primary care physicians that could prescribe a full formulary of medications, but that’s another story.)
-I wanted to find a way to prevent strokes from happening, and a find a way treat them more holistically if they did happen, including nutrition and home in my treatment plan.
-So I applied to NUNM and became a naturopathic doctor.
+After a short conversation with an elderly patient recovering from a stroke in the ICU (he was widowed and mostly ate frozen dinners) the physician I was with prescribed Plavix, a blood thinning medication.
+Which is good!!
+But for weeks afterward, I couldn’t stop thinking about the patient’s loneliness and his microwave meals, both of which are stroke risk factors.
+I thought that drugs just weren’t enough, and this experience slightly opened my mind about naturopathic medicine (then I learned that Naturopathic Doctors were licensed and board-certified primary care physicians that could prescribe a full formulary of medications, which was the ultimate mind-changer.)
+I wanted to find a way to prevent strokes from happening, and learn a more holistic way to treat them if they did, so I applied to NUNM and became a naturopathic doctor.

 After graduating, I was working in oncology at another hospital, this time helping people donate their bone marrow and stem cells to strangers with cancer.
 While there, I learned that early-onset cancer was becoming more and more common, and that researchers were finally warming up to the idea it might be related to environmental toxins.
 I also learned that less than 10% of cancer research funding in the US is used for prevention trials.
-When I asked if our department could participate in the few that did exist, I learned the trials generally didn’t pay well— focusing on new immunotherapies and chemotherapy combinations brought in more money.
+When I was curious if we could participate in the few that did exist, I learned the trials generally didn’t pay well— focusing on new immunotherapies and chemotherapy combinations brought in more money.
 I get it, we all have bills to pay, even hospitals, but that concept made me so mad.
-Treatment and innovation are incredibly important, but I imagine if we invested as much into cancer prevention research as we did treatment, we’d save a lot of lives.
+I’m not “anti-Big Pharma” — it saves lives.
+A full range of treatment options, and innovation, are incredibly important.
+But, I imagine if we invested as much into cancer prevention research as we did treatment, we’d save a lot of lives that way, too.

 In the evenings during that time, I was taking online classes in Architecture and Interior Design.
-It was 2020 and lockdown gave me time to wonder about my Ghost Ship— the alternative life where I was an Interior Architect, focused on buildings and the feeling of spaces.
-While choosing materials for one of my design projects, I noticed that stain-proof couch upholstery was made with PFAS, just like that Teflon pan was.
-I wondered if I could more effectively do my small part to prevent cancer by choosing a couch made without these carcinogens for my (imaginary) client, rather than waiting for preventive research to become more lucrative.
-The more I learned, the more I was convinced I might be on to something, and I started Interior Medicine in early 2021.
+It was 2020 and lockdown gave me time to wonder about my Ghost Ship— the alternative life where I was an Interior Architect.
+It was fun, but while choosing materials for one of my design projects, I noticed that stain-proof couch upholstery was made with PFAS, just like that Teflon pan was.
+I wondered if I could more effectively do my small part to help prevent cancer by choosing a couch made without these carcinogens for my (imaginary) client, rather than waiting for preventive research to become more lucrative.
+The more I learned, the more I was convinced I might be on to something.
+I started Interior Medicine in early 2021 as an evening hobby.
+Since then, it’s become a (more than) full-time endeavor— thanks to people like you— and I plan to keep improving and growing it as long as possible.

 About My Language